Keeper-Security/secrets-manager/sdk/dotNet/README.md

 * KSM-412 - Added support for Folders
 * KSM-432 - Improved Passkey field type support
 * KSM-383 - Support for record Transactions
+* KSM-418 - Upgraded .NET version to net48, netstandard2.1 to make sure we are supporting TLS13

 ## 16.5.1